Code-Institute-Submissions/MP3-1/test.md

 Form validation, `Add Coin` and `Reset` buttons work as expected.
 Corresponding tooltips are displayed for: weight, purity and year.
-Type, weight unit and country drop down list displays as expected.
+Type, weight unit and country drop down list display as expected.

 ![](md_data/test/new_coin_validation.png)